Since I was discharged from hospital, I have wondered often about my medical notes.

 I don’t think I would have found the strength to request my notes from the hospital, had I not started this blog.

 I requested my medical notes a few months ago.
-I received them a few weeks later.
+A few weeks later, I received them through the post.
 I was surprised that they were sent on a CD.
 For some reason I was expecting photocopies.

 Since I received them, I have slowly worked my way through the pages.